SeleniumHQ/selenium/README.md

 ## Installing

-This will walk you through creating your own local dev environment to help contribute to Selenium project.
+These are the requirements to cereate your own local dev environment to contribute to Selenium.
-If you are looking at getting started using selenium check out our [Getting Started Guide](https://www.selenium.dev/documentation/webdriver/getting_started/).

 ### All Platforms
 * [Bazelisk](https://github.com/bazelbuild/bazelisk), a Bazel wrapper that automatically downloads the version of Bazel specified in `.bazelversion` file and transparently passes through all command-line arguments to the real Bazel binary.
 * Java JDK version 17 or greater (e.g., [Java 17 Temurin](https://adoptium.net/temurin/releases/?version=17))
-  * Set `JAVA_HOME` environment variable to location of javac.exe
+  * Set `JAVA_HOME` environment variable to location of Java executable (the JDK not the JRE)
   * To test this, try running the command `javac`.
 This command won't exist if you only have the JRE installed.
 If you're met with a list of command-line options, you're referencing the JDK properly.